sagemathinc/cocalc-doc/source/howto/connectivity-issues.rst

 We have a short help page, :ref:`multiple-accounts` which discusses this.
 The suggestions there will make it work very smoothly for you.

-.. index:: Timeout loading CoCalc
+.. index:: Timeout; loading CoCalc
 .. index:: Connectivity Issues; Timeout
 .. _timeout-loading-cocalc: